CYBERBABY1/malladisiddu.github.io/_posts/2020-08-15-arab-security-cyber-wargames.md

 e = 65537
 c = 1852258477078452495280071169336816541669321769289372837198526954361460776833319048556839287633046754304414868057993901219892835088957705515939202089076460374548771033553266251154753679870528816210706553445963568771841753267644973871132621342897934474998162148362874305941012572949171990616677298854465965898581914403406403426504250013897086136105989549801404176555930509653029014518314103310549883855327513190607775750086851774949594618287441246861446444592130784569563671269161854267497652454746479173284327272563799067627736512266913669944284375302659511122504002144054772208775215907860036195680830269422876824977
 ```
-I tried to factorize modulus `n` using [factordb](http://factordb.com/) which didn't help me, so I tried to find the [fermat factors](https://en.wikipedia.org/wiki/Fermat%27s_factorization_method), if you don't know the algo thne no worry here is a simple function for Fermat factorization.
+I tried to factorize modulus `n` using [factordb](http://factordb.com/) which didn't help me, so I tried to find the [fermat factors](https://en.wikipedia.org/wiki/Fermat%27s_factorization_method), if you don't know the algo then no worry here is a simple function for Fermat factorization.

 ```python
 def fermat_factor(n):